stan-alam/AWS/AWS_CSA/Chap02/notes.md

   Durability addresses the question, "Will my data still be there in the future?"
   Availability addresses the question, "Can I access my data right now?"
 S3 provides both very high durability and very high availability for your data.

 Amazon S3 standard storage is designed for 99.999~ durability and 99.99% of availability of objects over a given year.
-The odds of storing 10k objects with S3 servers
+The odds of storing 10k objects with S3 servers expect to lose about a single object every 10 million years.
+S3 is achieves high durability by automatically storing data redundantly.